 The Amazing Remission Rate Achieved With New Treatment

-“Immunoablation and repopulation of the bone marrow by uncommitted stem cells has excited a lot of interest in Crohn’s crohns2disease lately,” said Christopher Hawkey, M.D., from the University of Nottingham.
+“Immunoablation and repopulation of the bone marrow by uncommitted stem cells has excited a lot of interest in Crohn’s disease lately,” said Christopher Hawkey, M.D., from the University of Nottingham.
 “Some of the case reports are so dramatic that it’s reasonable to talk about this being a cure in those patients.”
 Hawkey led an Autologous Stem Cell Transplantation International Crohn’s Disease (ASTIC) trial group study.
 He and his research team evaluated self-renewing stem cell transplantation in patients with moderately to severely active Crohn’s disease that was resistant to treatment.
 All study participants underwent stem cell mobilization with cyclophosphamide and filgrastim.
 Researchers divided patients into two random groups.
 The treatment group had immediate stem cell transplantation at one month while the control group had delayed transplantation at 13 months.
 After a year, Hawkey assessed the remaining members of both groups.
 Objective endoscopic findings were substantially better in the stem cell treatment group than the control group.
 On the Simple Endoscopic Score for Crohn’s Disease, the mean lower gastrointestinal score fell from 13 to four in the treatment group.
 It remained unchanged in the control group.
 The decrease in median Crohn’s Disease Activity Index score was greater in the stem cell recipient group than the control group (approximately 165 points compared to just 50).
 Two-thirds of the treatment group participants were able to discontinue immunosuppressive drugs and steroids after one year compared to only 15 percent of the control group patients.
 Nearly 50 percent of participants achieved clinical remission.
 Researchers concluded that hematopoietic stem cell transplantation can be a highly effective treatment method for patients with resistant Crohn’s disease.

 Other Ongoing Bone Marrow Trials